 How to Connect

-You should now be able to see your client ID and client secret under the authentication and integration section of the overview page.
-You will also want to make note of the Authentication Target, right next to the client ID and client secret.
+- You should now be able to see your client ID and client secret under the API Integration section of the details page.
+You will also want to make note of the Authentication Base URI, right below to the client ID and client secret.
 This will come in handy when you connect to Grow.

 Below is a list of the endpoints that the Grow/Salesforce Marketing Cloud integration offers, along with a short description of each.